Megatokio/kilipili/README.md

 ***This is work in progress***
 *Anybody who runs into a bug is welcome to file a bug report or a merge request.*

+## Latest Additions
+- Display true color images up to 600x400 pixels with a *HoldAndModifyVideoPlane* on a RP2040 with 256 kByte RAM.
+The *ham* images can be created using the RsrcFileWriter, built by desktop_tools/CMakeLists.txt.
+See Wiki page.
+- AY-3-8912 sound chip emulation and *.ym* audio file playback.
+See Wiki page about *.ymm* files.

 ## Video
 The video engine provides many video modes with indexed or true color up to highest resolution by use of attributes.
 It provides sprites and a mouse pointer.